akashe/Python-Code-Generation/README.md

 # Python Code Generation

+#### Observations:
+The code in the repository doesn't create the right code for any possible python question.
+It is trained on a small data and creates a good program related to the questions present in the data.
+However, it still doesn't understand indentation properly for very long programs.
+After a ':' model correctly predicts the amount of indentation for the line but fails to capture which statements to keep in which indent specially for a very long program.

 #### Steps taken for data cleaning
  1. Remove all comments \# and '''...''': This is to reduce the vocab size and make the problem simpler for the model
  2. Replace tabs with "    ": This helps to keep same indentation scheme in the file.
 Specially for cases with indentation scheme as 4-3-2 spaces.